Billing Service Cost: A Transparent Pricing Guide

 It’s easy to get drawn in by the company offering the lowest percentage rate, but that can be a costly mistake.
 The cheapest option is rarely the best one.
 Instead of focusing solely on the fee, consider the overall value a billing partner brings to your practice.
 Think about it this way: if a biller costs you $800 a month but helps you collect an extra $1,000 in revenue you would have otherwise lost, they’ve more than paid for themselves.
 A skilled medical billing partner improves your collection rate and saves you countless hours, making them a profit center, not just another expense.

-Common Cost Myths to Avoid
+Don’t Fall for These Common Cost Myths

 One of the biggest myths in medical billing is that the advertised percentage is the final price.
 Many companies use a low base rate to attract clients, only to add on fees for essential services like following up on denied claims or resubmitting them.
 This à la carte approach can quickly become more expensive than a service with a slightly higher, all-inclusive rate.
 Don’t let a low number fool you.
 The true value of a billing company isn’t just what they charge; it’s how much more money they help you collect.
 A partner with a proven track record of high first-pass claim rates and effective denial management is worth the investment.